 In terms of contemporary metaphor theory, Jo-Ha-Kyu fits the image schema of SOURCE-PATH-GOAL.
 Image schemas to Lakoff and Johnson are “recurrent patterns in perceptual-motor experience that derive from our bodily interaction with the physical world.”
 The source–path–goal schema is a very primordial schema and is related to human conceptualization itself/sense-making.7 Like so many other image schemas, we are bombarded with this schema at all moments of our lives.

-Jo is often small or slow due to serving as an instigation/novel phenomenon, while Ha is quite often very involved and spans more time, and Kyu can also be small.
+Jo is often small or slow due to serving as an instigation/novel phenomenon, even though it is also very large because it is the opening of an entire universe.
+Ha is quite often very involved and spans more time, and Kyu can also be small.
 Small, however, does not mean less intense, just a wrap-up.
 Because of this, it is not unheard of to hear of Jo-Ha-Ha-Ha-…Kyu.

 There can be a Jo-Ha-Kyu within the entire span of a piece or there can be a Jo-Ha-Kyu within one qualia, one among several Jo-Ha-Kyus.
 There can be a Jo-Ha-Kyu in the throwing of a rock.
 All shadow work especially contains the Jo-Ha-Kyu, and the Kyu is sustainability/catharsis/healing.